prismskylabs/prism-api-examples/v2/python/retrieve-refreshed-reports/README.md

 fulfill the following steps:

 1. In your Ignite Prism Account create a report.
-Note URL by which you access the report in Prism App.
+Note URL by which you access the report in the Ignite Prism App.
 From URL, you shall be able to derive two important numbers needed for retrieving reports:
  - account_id
  - report_configuration_id

-When you access your report in Prism App, your URL will look like https://app.igniteprism.com/<account_id>/reports/<report_configuration_id>/<date>
+When you access your report in the Ignite Prism App, your URL will look like https://app.igniteprism.com/<account_id>/reports/<report_configuration_id>/<date>
 where account_id and report_configuration_id are integer numbers.
 Record these numbers as you need them further to pass to script as parameter